rokcoder-scratch/sb3-commit/README.md

 # sb3-commit

-Folder structure and batch file for using GitHub effectively with Scratch 3.0 projects
+Automation of GitHub commits for Scratch 3.0 projects (with scripts converted to text)
 --------------------------------------------------------------------------------------

 WHAT IT DOES